AdobeDocs/audience-manager.de-DE/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-buyer-billing.md

  </tbody>
 </table>

-## Kostenzuordnung für CPM-Datenfeeds {#cost-attribution}
+## Cost Attribution for CPM Data Feeds {#cost-attribution}

-In [!UICONTROL Audience Marketplace] müssen die Impressionsbeträge jeden Monat für jeden Ihrer Segmente selbst gemeldet werden.
-Wir empfehlen die Berichterstellung [!DNL CPM] auf Segmentebene, damit Kostenzuordnungen automatisch durchgeführt werden.
+In [!UICONTROL Audience Marketplace] you must self-report impression amounts each month, for each of your segments.
+We recommend reporting [!DNL CPM] usage at segment level, so that cost attribution is done automatically.

 <!-- marketplace_cpm_billing.xml -->

-### Rechnungszusammenfassung {#billing-summary}
+### Billing Summary {#billing-summary}

-Sie müssen die Impressionsbeträge [!DNL CPM] des Datenfeeds zwischen dem 1. und dem fünften Tag jedes Kalendermonats senden.
-Hierfür empfehlen wir Ihnen, [die CPM-Auslastung auf Segmentebene zu melden](#segment-level-report).
+You must submit [!DNL CPM] data feed impression amounts between the 1st and the 5th days of each calendar month.
+To do this correctly, we recommend that you [Report CPM Usage at Segment Level](#segment-level-report).

 >[!TIP]
->Wenn Sie die Nutzung auf [!DNL CPM] Segmentebene melden, wird der Berichtsabschnitt der Datenfeeds automatisch mit den entsprechenden Verwendungsbeträgen ausgefüllt.
+>When you report [!DNL CPM] usage at segment level, the data feed-level reporting section is automatically filled in with the corresponding usage amounts.

-Sie müssen alle [!UICONTROL Report CPM Usage at Data Feed Level]Impressionen einzeln kompilieren, die für jeden Feed im vorherigen Kalendermonat bereitgestellt wurden, und sie entsprechend der in diesem Artikel beschriebenen Rechnungszuweisung berichtieren.
+Should you need to [!UICONTROL Report CPM Usage at Data Feed Level], you must individually compile all impressions delivered for each feed in the previous calendar month, and report them according to the billing allocation described in this article.

-Nach der Berichtsnummer [!DNL CPM] für den vorherigen Kalendermonat [!DNL Adobe] gehen Sie wie folgt vor:
+After you report [!DNL CPM] number for the previous calendar month, [!DNL Adobe] will do the following:

-* Erstellen Sie eine Rechnung und Rechnungen entsprechend der [!DNL CPM] Rate für jeden abonnierten Datenfeed.
+* Create an invoice and bill you based on the [!DNL CPM] rate for each subscribed data feed.
-* Gebührenpflichtige Daten (Verkäufer) entrichten, die auf der verwendeten [!DNL CPM] Verwendung basieren.
+* Pay data providers (sellers) fees owed based on your reported [!DNL CPM] use.

 >[!IMPORTANT]
 >
 >Als Käufer müssen alle gemeldeten Impressionen wahr und genau sein.
 Wenn die Impressionssummen nicht am 5.
 Tag jedes Monats gemeldet werden, müssen Sie im folgenden Monat Summen für den nicht gemeldeten Monat einbeziehen.

-## Impressionen auf Feed-Ebene basierend auf Eigenschaften-Qualifizierungsregeln zuweisen {#assign-impressions}
+## Assign Impressions at Feed Level Based on Trait Qualification Rules {#assign-impressions}

-Mit dem [!UICONTROL Activation] Verwendungsfall können Sie Eigenschaften im entsprechenden Datenfeed verwenden, um Segmente im [Segmentaufbau](../../../features/segments/segment-builder.md#topic_E166819D26B94A868376BA54E10E4B74) zu erstellen und diese Segmente einem Ziel zuzuordnen.
-Die booleschen Operatoren [!UICONTROL AND], [!UICONTROL OR]und [!UICONTROL NOT] Sie können die Bedingungen für Eigenschaften und Segmentqualifizierung festlegen.
+The [!UICONTROL Activation] use case lets you use traits in the corresponding data feed to create segments in [Segment Builder](../../../features/segments/segment-builder.md#topic_E166819D26B94A868376BA54E10E4B74) and map those segments to a destination.
+The Boolean operators [!UICONTROL AND], [!UICONTROL OR], and [!UICONTROL NOT] let you set the conditions for trait and segment qualification.

-Wenn Sie [die CPM-Auslastung auf Datenfeed-Ebene](#feed-level-report)melden, müssen Sie die Impressionen für jeden Datenfeed proportional zuweisen, gemäß den [!DNL Boolean] Operatoren in den Eigenschaftenregeln.
+When you [Report CPM Usage at Data Feed Level](#feed-level-report), you must allocate impressions proportionally for each data feed, according to the [!DNL Boolean] operators used in the trait qualification rules.
 In der folgenden Tabelle sind die korrekten Zuordnungen von Impressionen nach Boolescher Regel oder Eigenschaftstyp aufgeführt.

 >[!TIP]
 >[Bericht-CPM-Nutzung auf Segmentebene](#segment-level-report) , damit die Datenfeeds-Berichterstellung automatisch von Audience Manager durchgeführt werden kann.